SenseLogic/TED/README.md

 `\%variable\` : file variable
 ```

-### Escape functions
+### Functions

 ```
-@GetLowerCase : convert to lowercase
+GetLowerCase : convert to lowercase
-@GetUpperCase : convert to uppercase
+GetUpperCase : convert to uppercase
-@GetMinorCase : convert to minorcase
+GetMinorCase : convert to minorcase
-@GetMajorCase : convert to majorcase
+GetMajorCase : convert to majorcase
-@GetCamelCase : convert to camelcase
+GetCamelCase : convert to camelcase
-@GetSnakeCase : convert to snakecase
+GetSnakeCase : convert to snakecase
 ```

 ### Script variables